karsti11/caffe_bar_sales_analysis/README.md

 ![alt text](images/sparsity_and_wmape.PNG)

 Scores distribution per dataset can be observed in the following boxplot (with removed outliers WMAPE < 500).
-Greater errors and their deviation can be observed in the upper boxplot (WMAPE) while in the lower boxplot of Weighted Bias error metric positive bias can be observed which indicates overshooting forecast.
+Greater errors and their deviation for test set can be observed in the upper boxplot (WMAPE) while in the lower boxplot of Weighted Bias error metric, positive bias can be observed which indicates overshooting forecast in the test set.

 ![alt text](images/datasets_wmape_wbias.PNG)

+*** Insert explanation for positive bias and greater error in test set (explore predicted amount and sold amount in test set)
+*** Investigate residuals for items with lower data sparsity
+*** Address items with intermittent demand, should some less complex model be used(get rid of day of week features) or should they not be important, or should
+    there be some other method for dealing with it -> tried adding optional days of week, improvement non-significant

 Project Organization